marionsch/PCBS-Old_Press_Article_Classification/README.md

 ### pip -U install gensim
 ### pip -U install scikit-learn

 As "Le Matin" is a daily newspaper, one year of copies are enought to complete this project.
 Thus, the databse can be dowloaded from the zip file 1884.zip (the first year of publication was selected).
-Then, unzip the file to use it.
+Then, unzip the folder to use it.

+In these files, there are lot of mistakes due to the digitization.
+So unwanted characters can be removed with the program "cleaning.py".
+If the user wants to directly use cleaned files, they are available in the folder "cleaned_files".